ziyux/AFE/README.md

 ```
 2. Please Configure main.py to run

+3. Results can be viewed from the "nd_descriptors.txt" file in the "Filename_results" folder.

 # Parameter description:

 MODE = 'r'  # 'r' for regression and 'c' for classification